kassko/data-mapper/README.md

 [![Total Downloads](https://poser.pugx.org/kassko/data-mapper/downloads.png)](https://packagist.org/packages/kassko/data-mapper)
 [![Latest Unstable Version](https://poser.pugx.org/kassko/data-mapper/v/unstable.png)](https://packagist.org/packages/kassko/data-mapper)

-## Presentation ##
+# Presentation #

 data-mapper component represents some raw data like objects as all data-mapper but it particularly allows to create complex representations.
 Use it:

-* if you only want a mapper
-* if you administrate your databases yourself
+* for persistence ignorance
+* to provide converters for properties or raw data
-* if you need to use multiples data sources to hydrate an object (data-mapper is agnostic of data access infrastructure, it abstract it by requiring providers)
+* to use multiples data sources to hydrate an object
-* to create representations with nested objects and several nesting levels (Person => Address => Street)
+* to map composite objects
-* to reuse an object with other mapping rules
+* to specify some mapping rules only at runtime
-* to prepare/transform some raw data before hydrating an object
-* to prepare/transform object properties before retrieving the corresponding raw data
-* to keep your objects agnostic of mapping
+* to bind mapping rules to instance level raher than class level
 * to reuse or inherit some mapping configurations
-* to choose your mapping configuration format or to use various formats in the same application
+* to choose your mapping configuration format
+* to work with various formats in the same application

 data-mapper requires providers.
 It means you can hydrate some properties from mysql, other properties from mssql and some relations from a webservice.

-## Installation ##
+# Installation #

 Add to your composer.json:
 ```json